Village Pub Restaurant Review, Woodside

 Village Pub is a fine dining establishment in the small town of Woodside.
 We have passed by many times, on our way back from hiking or biking, and felt it was time to try it.
-They received One Michelin star in 2009, 2010.
-Mark Sullivan is the chef and identifies his cuisine as “Contemporary American yet is rooted in the culinary traditions of France and the Mediterranean.”
+They have received One Michelin star starting from 2009.
 They use lots of seasonal, local, and organic ingredients.
-The chef has a sister restaurant, Cafe des Amis and Spruce, in San Francisco.
+They have a sister restaurant Spruce, in San Francisco.

 We returned to Village Pub a year later for dinner and found the quality of food and service still excellent.
 The place was full on a Sunday night!
-Our last visit was for dinner in February 2012 when it was fully booked.
-Prices had not changed.
+Our last visit was for dinner in 2023 when it was pretty full.
+3 course prix fixe runs $100.
+Not cheap.

 Bar